dakle/shp-topojson/README.md

 ogr2ogr -f "GeoJSON" build/ncFiltered.json build/S_FLD_HAZ_AR.shp -select "FLD_AR_ID,FLD_ZONE"
 ```

+* Note - ogr2ogr will throw an error if you are outputting a filename that already exists *

 This new geoJSON object is still pretty large 104 MB

 We can now use topojson to quantize it and convert it to a topoJSON format.